 “A $15,000 ransomware attack could sink a small business – it nearly sank us.” – Chris

-If you work for a small business and haven’t been prioritising security, you may be wondering what next steps you can take to ensure your company and employees are protected.
+If you work for a small business and haven’t been focusing on security, you may be wondering what next steps you can take to ensure your company and employees are protected.

-Gurmeet Jutla, Vice President of Technology at Uniserve Communications Corporation, says “the best defence against ransomware and other vulnerabilities is to acknowledge that you can be exploited – then educate yourself.”
+Gurmeet Jutla, Vice President of Technology at Uniserve Communications Corporation, says “the best protection against ransomware and other vulnerabilities is to acknowledge that you can be exploited – then educate yourself.”

 Accepting that you may fall victim is the first step you can take, because businesses of all sizes should have security awareness training in place, evaluating their security needs and the procedures employees should have in place to strengthen the security posture of the organisation, from reporting phishing attempts, to validating websites, to simply choosing strong passwords.